wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 Coordinate System
 =================

 Coordinate systems are used in FRC programming in several places.
-A few of the common places are: robot movement, joystick input, pose estimation, AprilTags, and path planning.
+A few of the common places are: robot movement, joystick input, :term:`pose` estimation, AprilTags, and path planning.

 It is important to understand the basics of the coordinate system used throughout WPILib and other common tools for programming an FRC robot, such as PathPlanner.
 Many teams intuitively  think of a coordinate system that is different from what is used in WPILib, and this leads to problems that need to be tracked down throughout the season.
 It is worthwhile to take a few minutes to understand the coordinate system, and come back here as a reference when programming.
-It's not very difficult to get robot movement with a joystick working without getting the coordinate system right, but it will be much more difficult to build on code using a different coordinate system to add pose estimation with AprilTags and path planning for autonomous.
+It's not very difficult to get robot movement with a joystick working without getting the coordinate system right, but it will be much more difficult to build on code using a different coordinate system to add :term:`pose estimation` with :term:`AprilTags` and path planning for autonomous.

 WPILib coordinate system
 ------------------------